-At Level 2-4, within a framework of priorities, funding and overall project objectives (e.g., cost reduction, better workload distribution), the employee and supervisor develop a mutually acceptable project plan which includes identification of the work to be done, the scope of the project, and deadlines for its completion.
+At Level -2-4, within framework of priorities, funding and overall project objectives (e.g., cost reduction, better workload distribution), the employee and supervisor develop a mutually acceptable project plan which includes identification of the work to be done, the scope of the project, and deadlines for its completion.
 Within the parameters of the approved plan, the employee has responsibility for planning and organizing the study, estimating costs, coordinating with staff and line management personnel, and conducting all phases of the project.
 This frequently involves the definitive interpretation of regulations and study procedures, and the initial application of new methods.
 The employee informs the supervisor of potentially controversial findings, issues, or problems with widespread impact.
 Completed work is also reviewed critically outside the employee's immediate office by staff and line management officials whose programs and employees would be affected by implementation of the recommendations.

 Level 2-4 is not fully met.
-The appellant operates with a great deal of independence.
-However, her assignments are specific in scope and do not have the degree of complexity envisioned at this level.
-Her assignments are not so complex that they require her to work with her supervisor in developing a plan and establishing project parameters and resources needed.
-The appellant carries out her day-to-day work independently, developing her own schedule, setting her priorities, coordinating with facility staff and management personnel to properly capture data, and resolving problems in order to accomplish assignments within established deadlines.
-We did not find that the appellant's position is assigned individual studies of the scope meeting Level 2-4 which require the employee to plan, organize, and conduct the phases of the study and to estimate the funds needed to conduct the study.
-Review of the appellant's completed work is accomplished through the audit process where the data must meet certain standards before it becomes part of the national DSS database available to high level decision-makers.
+Although the appellant independently performs her duties, her assignments are limited in scope and are not so complex that they require her to work with her supervisor to develop a plan and establish project parameters and resources needed.
+The appellant carries out her day-to-day work independently, developing her own schedule, setting her own priorities, coordinating with facility staff and management personnel to properly capture data, and resolving problems in order to accomplish assignments within established deadlines.
+Nevertheless, the record shows that the appellant is not assigned individual studies of the scope meeting Level 2-4 which require the employee to plan, organize, and conduct the phases of the study and to estimate the funds needed to conduct the study.
+The appellant's completed work is reviewed through the audit process where the data must meet certain standards before it becomes part of the national DSS database available to high-level decision-makers.
 The limited nature of the work does not require review, comparable to Level 2-4, for feasibility and compatibility with other program requirements.
 Likewise, the appellant's position is not responsible for studies that result in recommendations of the scope envisioned at Level 2-4.